Best Mayan Ruins in El Salvador. Get to Know Them!

 The most prevailing Mayan Ruins in El Salvador are El Tazumal, Joya de Ceren, Cihuatan, San Andres, and Casa Blanca.
-At these sites, you will get a glimpse into the Mayan world that lived and controlled the area until the Spanish arrival in the 16th century.
+At these Pyramids in El Salvador, you will get a glimpse into the Mayan world that lived and controlled the area until the Spanish arrival in the 16th century.

-El Salvador Mayan Ruins are in the southernmost boundary of the old Mayan territory.
+Pyramids in El Salvador are in the southernmost boundary of the old Mayan territory.
 It included the southeast region of Mexico, Yucatan, Campeche, Tabasco, Quintana Roo, and parts of Chiapas.
 It also included Guatemala, Honduras, El Salvador, and Belize.

 Tazumal Mayan Ruins